Svalbard Reindeer in Norway: Facts and Potential Problems

 - Reindeer are herbivores.

-- They are the only mammals that can see ultraviolet light.
+- They are the only mammals that can see ultraviolet light (as far as we know).
 This ability allows them to see things that to us are often camouflaged by the blinding white snow.
 These items include lichens (an important winter food), urine from potential predators or competitors, and the white fur of wolves, which sometimes attack reindeer.

 - Their hooves are well adapted for the changing consistency of the ground.
 The pads on the bottom of the hooves change their features in summer and in winter in order to provide the best traction.